 For the fullest enjoyment of sauna it’s important to understand sauna.
 Hopefully this will give you a good, somewhat brief and beneficial introduction.
-As sauna is a very European thing I’ve written this from a bit of a European perspective.
-Hopefully nobody is offended.

 Why sauna?
 For enjoyment and health.
 Sauna is enjoyable alone and is also a great social activity.
 The health benefits (below) are numerous.

 It is called sauna bathing because it is truly cleansing.
 After a round of sauna and a dip in the lake or under a shower your skin is as clean as it’ll ever be.

 Finns (and many Swedes and Estonians) grow up with sauna bathing and most do so throughout their lives, typically three to five sessions per week with each session involving two to five rounds in the sauna.
 It’s not surprising then that there are 3 million saunas for 5 million people in Finland.
 Finns say that sauna is a place for physical and mental cleansing, a place to relax, meditate and socialize.